OstensibleParadox/recursive-love/README.md

 ### DESCRIPTION

 This is not a traditional repository.
-This is the **root directory of a universal operating system** where stories are software modules and narrative structure mirrors system architecture.
+This is the **root directory of a dual-story operating system** where stories embody software modules and narrative structure mirrors system architecture.

-**Two Stories.
-One Kernel.
-Zero Easy Answers.**

 #### Module A: `recursive_line` (Envying Baby)
 When a programmer and her two AIs step into the real world, they find that the recursion of truth doesn't start with the models, but with their creator.